semuconsulting/PyGPSClient/README.md

 3. Some Homebrew-installed Python environments on MacOS can give rise to critical segmentation errors (*illegal memory access*)  when shell subprocesses are invoked, due to the way permissions are implemented.
 This may, for example, affect About..Update functionality; the workaround is to update via a standard CLI `pip install --upgrade` command.

 4. Installing the optional `rasterio` package in some Python 3.14 environments (e.g. MacOS) may result in `ERROR: A GDAL API version must be specified.
 Provide a path to gdal-config using a GDAL_CONFIG environment variable or use a GDAL_VERSION environment variable`.
 This is due to a pre-compiled bdist (wheel) distribution not yet being available for Python 3.14 on these platforms.
-This is likely to be resolved once Python 3.14 beds in - in the meantime, reverting to Python 3.13 resolves the issue.
+A [Python 3.14 bdist (wheel) distribution for rasterio is currently in progress](https://github.com/rasterio/rasterio/issues/3419).

 5. On some 32-bit Linux platforms (e.g. Raspberry Pi OS 32), it may be necessary to [install Rust compiler support](https://www.rust-lang.org/tools/install) and some [additional build dependencies](https://cryptography.io/en/latest/installation/) in order to install the `cryptography` library which PyGPSClient optionally depends on to decrypt SPARTN messages (see  [pyspartn cryptography installation notes](https://github.com/semuconsulting/pyspartn/tree/main/cryptography_installation#readme)):